furkangenca/flutter_learning/README.md

 I created this repository to store the simple applications I developed during my Flutter learning journey.
 Some projects are more comprehensive, while others are simple applications made during the initial learning phase.

+While learning the BloC state management package in Flutter, I created a simple counter app to grasp the fundamentals of the BloC package.
+- bloc_counter

 The following apps were created by following the "Net Ninja/Flutter Tutorial for Beginners" series:
 - world_time_app
 - quotes